-Covers plumbing for the home owner or handyman, with hands-on application and theories about plumbing safety, drainage, waste, vent systems, plumbing fixtures, plumbing appliances and hot and cold water supply systems.
-Plumbing system inspections and tests are included.
-Six credit hours
+Covers plumbing for the home owner or handyman, with hands-on application and theories about plumbing safety,

 ELECTRICAL MAINTENANCE

 EMT0110 Electrical Maintenance I

 Emphasizes electrical safety and proper use of tools as students cover the basics of electricity.
 The course provides an overview of series, parallel and combination circuits as well as electrical systems.
 Students become familiar with both balanced and unbalanced systems.
 Introduces wiring methods including cable and conduit bending as well as surface metal raceway and flexible wiring systems.
 The course also covers standard switching circuits, basic service and feeder calculations, branch circuit requirements.
 Six credit hours